jeffreydwalter/arlo/README.md

 ---
 This just a personal utility that I created out of necessity.
 It is by no means complete, although it does expose quite a bit of the Arlo interface in an easy to use Python pacakge.
 As such, this package does not come with unit tests (feel free to add them) or guarantees.
 **All [contributions](https://github.com/jeffreydwalter/arlo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) are welcome and appreciated!**
+**If you have a specific Arlo device that you want to improve support for, please consider sending me one!
+Since this project is solely maintained by yours truely and I don't have unlimited funds to support it, I can only really test and debug the code with the first gen Arlo cameras and basestation that I have.
+I also highly encourage and appreciate Pull Requests!**

 **Please, feel free to [contribute](https://github.com/jeffreydwalter/arlo/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) to this repo or buy Jeff a beer!** [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=R77B7UXMLA6ML&lc=US&item_name=Jeff%20Needs%20Beer&item_number=buyjeffabeer&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)